The Specialized Phenom Expert is the winner of our Editors' Choice Award. As the favorite among our testers, it was taken on many adventures.

 The Phenom is relatively flat from nose to tail, with a very slight rise at the tail.
 Generous padding, a stiff shell, and a full anatomical cutout make this a very comfortable saddle.
 The padding is not nearly as plush as what you will find on saddles such as the WTB Speed Comp, but for a performance-oriented race saddle, it is thicker than expected.
-At 142mm in width, it is identical in width to the Top Pick Fabric Scoop Flat Pro and falls within the 140mm-145mm range that was well liked by the majority of our testers.
+At 142mm in width, it is identical in width to the Top Pick Fabric Scoop and falls within the 140mm-145mm range that was well liked by the majority of our testers.

 Specialized incorporates what they call Adaptive Edge technology.
 If it sounds like marketing hyperbole, rest assured it is not.
 The edges of the saddle are designed to flex and conform to the rider.
 We found the flex to be noticeable and a comfort enhancement compared to the previous version of the Phenom that was very rigid across the full width of the saddle.